+- all TOEs that would meet the security objectives for the TOE in the ST also meet the security objectives for the TOE in the PP; - all operational environments that would meet the security objectives for the operational environment in the PP would also meet the security objectives for the operational environment in the ST.

+287 If strict conformance for protection profiles is specified then the following requirements apply:

+a) Security problem definition:

+- The ST shall contain the security problem definition of the PP and may specify additional threats and OSPs; it shall contain all assumptions as defined in the PP, with two possible exceptions as explained in the next two bullets; - an assumption (or a part of an assumption) specified in the PP may be omitted from the ST, if all security objectives for the operational environment defined in the PP addressing this assumption (or this part of an assumption) are replaced by security objectives for the TOE in the ST; - a new assumption may be added in the ST to the set of assumptions defined in the PP, if this new assumption does not mitigate a threat (or part of a threat) meant to be addressed by security objectives for the TOE in the PP and if this assumption doesn't fulfil an OSP (or a part of an OSP) meant to be addressed by security objectives for the TOE in the PP;

-- all TOEs that would meet the security objectives for the TOE in the ST also meet the security objectives for the TOE in the PP; - all operational environments that would meet the security objectives for the operational environment in the PP would also meet the security objectives for the operational environment in the ST. - 287 If strict conformance for protection profiles is specified then the following requirements apply: - a) Security problem definition: The ST shall contain the security problem definition of the PP, may specify additional threats and OSPs, but may not specify additional assumptions. - b) Security objectives: The ST: - shall contain all security objectives for the TOE of the PP but may specify additional security objectives for the TOE; - shall contain all security objectives for the operational environment (with one exception in the next bullet) but may not specify additional security objectives for the operational environment; - may specify that certain objectives for the operational environment in the PP are security objectives for the TOE in the ST. This is called re-assigning a security objective.
-If a security objective is re-assigned to the TOE the security objectives rationale has to make clear which assumption or part of the assumption is not necessary any more. - c) Security requirements: The ST shall contain all SFRs and SARs in the PP, but may claim additional or hierarchically stronger SFRs and SARs.
-The completion of operations in the ST must be consistent with that in the PP; either the same completion will be used in the ST as that in the PP or one that makes the requirement more restrictive (the rules of refinement apply). - If demonstrable conformance for protection profiles is specified then the following requirements apply: - the ST shall contain a rationale on why the ST is considered to be "equivalent or more restrictive" than the PP. - Demonstrable conformance allows a PP author to describe a common security problem to be solved and provide generic guidelines to the requirements necessary for its resolution, in the knowledge that there is likely to be more than one way of specifying a resolution.
+b) Security objectives: The ST:

+- shall contain all security objectives for the TOE of the PP but may specify additional security objectives for the TOE; - shall contain all security objectives for the operational environment as defined in the PP with two exceptions as explained in the next two bullet points; - may specify that certain objectives for the operational environment in the PP are security objectives for the TOE in the ST. This is called re-assigning a security objective.
+If a security objective is re-assigned to the TOE the security objectives rationale has to make clear which assumption or part of the assumption may not be necessary any more; - may specify additional objectives for the operational environment, if these new objectives do not mitigate a threat (or part of a threat) meant to be addressed by security objectives of the TOE in the PP and if these new objectives do not fulfil an OSP (or a part of an OSP) meant to be addressed by security objectives of the TOE in the PP